 So here is what the article reinforced for me.
 “Exercise burns calories, no one doubts that, and so it should, in theory, produce weight loss, a fact that has prompted countless people to undertake exercise programs to shed pounds.
 Without significantly changing their diets, few succeed.”

 And it also reinforced why I need to continue to exercise. “if you can somehow pry off the pounds, exercise may be the most important element in keeping the weight off.
-“When you look at the results in the National Weight Control Registry,” Braun says, “you see over and over that exercise is one constant among people who’ve maintained their weight loss.”
+“When you look at the results in the lose a stone in a month registry,” Braun says, “you see over and over that exercise is one constant among people who’ve maintained their weight loss.”

 I highly recommend reading the article in its entirety.
 For me it reinforced a lot of what I already knew but was neglecting to admit.
 Weight loss is a numbers game of simple subtraction, you need to create a calorie deficit to lose weight.
 I know that exercise is important, but at the end of the day, what I put in my mouth determines if I lose weight.